strapi/strapi-starter-next-blog/README.md

   - Secure your `API_URL` with now by running the following command:

-  `now secret add api-url <https://your-strapi-instance.herokuapp.com>`
+  `now secrets add next-public-api-url "<https://your-strapi-instance.herokuapp.com>"`

 You can deploy your app and for this you have two options.
 But for each one of them, just press enter when the root directory of your code is asked.